StanleyZheng-FDU/ApproxFlow/README.md

 \[4\] C. Chen et al. Optimally Approximated and Unbiased Floating-Point Multiplier with Runtime Configurability.
 Proceedings of the 39th International Conference on Computer-Aided Desig.
 2020.

 \[5\] R. Zendegani et al. RoBA Multiplier: A Rounding-Based Approximate Multiplier for High-Speed yet Energy-Efficient Digital Signal Processing.
 IEEE Transactions on Very Large Scale Integration (VLSI) Systems.
 2017.

+## Note

+>* This repo is the same as https://github.com/shelljane/ApproxFlow